arjun-rai912/AR-WatchTryOn/README.md

 Ar-WatchTryOn is a project that allows users to virtually try on different watches and customize the color of the strap.
-It provides an immersive augmented reality experience where users can see how different watches look on their wrist before making a purchase decision.
+It provides an immersive augmented reality experience where users can see how different watches look on their wrists before making a purchase decision.
 The application was developed using the Vuforia Engine in Unity, which enables seamless integration of augmented reality features.

 ## Features